 We encourage fruit snacks at break time.
 Fruit is provided free to children in Year R, 1 and 2 through the National School fruit scheme.
 Children throughout the rest of the school are encouraged to bring in a healthy snack , fruit or vegetables preferably, and to drink water both at snack time and throughout the day.

 Drinking water is important in keeping up levels of concentration and pupils are encouraged to have a water bottle in class.
 Squash and fruit drinks are only permitted at lunchtimes with a meal.

 A full school meal is provided by the school kitchen and costs £2.41 per day.
 Our meals are prepared on site by the chef from Pershore High school and her team.
 The aim is to provide high quality meals using fresh, locally produced ingredients.

-Pupils may bring their own packed lunches to school.
+EYFS and KS1 children have a Universal Free School Meal.
+Children in KS2 and KS3 have the option of bringing their own packed lunch to school.
 Tables are provided in the dining hall and water is always available.
 Packed lunches should adhere to the school’s healthy eating policy and should not contain sweets or chocolate.

 Pupils may return home for lunch providing that a letter requesting this provision is received from their parents/guardians, who must undertake to supervise their child.
 Pupils may not leave school at lunchtime for any other purpose.
 Children must return to school in time for the start of afternoon lessons at 1.10 pm.